doubtfire-lms/doubtfire.io/guides/developer/overview.md

 ## Burndown charts - An Agile approach

-A key principle of Agile software development methods is that they embrace change by allowing for adaptive, peri- odic adjustment of activities, resulting in robust and effective outcomes.
+A key principle of Agile software development methods is that they embrace change by allowing for adaptive, periodic adjustment of activities, resulting in robust and effective outcomes.

-A key driver of Agile development is the use of Burn down charts - a central requirement for the Doubtfire tool.
+A key driver of Agile development is the use of Burn down charts—a central requirement for the Doubtfire tool.

 Doubtfire allows teaching staff to outline the tasks students need to complete during the semester.
 Student are then able to monitor their progress against these tasks using burn down charts.
 The charts show the backlog of work remaining week by week, which decreases as work is completed.

-These charts give students a visual way to know how many tasks they need to complete over the semester, and estimate the relative complex- ity of those tasks – a skill which many seem to lack.
+These charts give students a visual way to know how many tasks they need to complete over the semester, and estimate the relative complexity of those tasks—a skill which many seem to lack.
 Students should also be able to use the tool to determine whether they need to increase their rate of progress (velocity) and, if so, commit more time to the subject or take greater advantage of resources available to them.
 In addition to the simple scrum-style marking of tasks as completed, it was also seen that students could use the system to indicate if they were working on, or having trouble